 Caveat emptor is the label that penny stocks get when they REALLY can’t be trusted.

 Caveat emptor stocks have fallen off the regulatory and compliance cliff.
 These companies have allegedly lied, cheated, and stolen.

 A caveat emptor icon can also alert you to future price movements.
 A caveat emptor designation can cause…

 A caveat emptor designation can send a stock tumbling.
-And if the designation isn’t lifted, the stock price can remain devalued over a long period.
+And if the designation isn’t lifted, the stock’s numbers can remain devalued over a long period.

 Profiting from this kind of volatility is a skill.
 You need to do the work first.
-My no-cost “Volatility Survival Guide” is a good place to start prepping for any volatility.
+My no-cost “Volatility Survival Guide” is a good place to start prepping for any kind of volatility.

 Once regulators place the caveat, it’s a different trading story.
 Most OTC brokers will stop taking orders for the trade.
 Liquidity will fall.